binxio/cfn-kong-provider/docs/KongRoute.md

     "JWT" - RS256 JWT token generator configuration (optional) "JWT.Issuer" - issuer of the JWT token, defaults to 'admin'.
-    "JWT.PrivateKeyParameterName" - parameter store name containing the private key to sign the token with (required) "RouteToken" - pointing to the function implementing this resource (required) "Route" - object containing all the properties as defined by Kong add-route, except `url` (required).
+    "JWT.PrivateKeyParameterName" - parameter store name containing the private key to sign the token with (required) "ServiceToken" - pointing to the function implementing this resource (required) "Route" - object containing all the properties as defined by Kong add-route, except `url` (required).

 Check out all properties for "Route" at [add-route](https://getkong.org/docs/0.13.x/admin-api/#add-route).